Bank of Japan policymakers signal higher threshold for further easing

-NEW YORK (IFR) - Deutsche Bank made a rapid-fire return to the US high-grade bond market on Tuesday, satisfying investor demand by tapping last week's $3 billion deal for another $1.5 billion in fresh cash.

-MATSUMOTO/TOKYO, Japan Bank of Japan policymakers kept to their pledge to expand stimulus but only to protect the economy from external shocks, signaling that the threshold for further easing has been raised after last month's policy revamp.
+MATSUMOTO/TOKYO, Japan (Reuters) - Bank of Japan policymakers signaled on Wednesday they had raised the threshold for further easing after last month's policy revamp - keeping their pledge to expand stimulus if needed, but only to protect the economy from external shocks.

+Yutaka Harada, who has been among the most vocal advocates of aggressive money printing on the BOJ's nine-member board, said he saw no need to ease policy at the central bank's next rate review.

+"Job markets continue to improve as a trend so for now, additional easing may not be necessary," even though inflation was undershooting prior forecasts, Harada told reporters on Wednesday.

+In an earlier speech to business leaders in Matsumoto, central Japan, Harada said it would take a "sudden change in the global economy" that threatened the achievement of the BOJ's price target for the central bank to consider easing.

-BOJ Governor Haruhiko Kuroda made no direct reference of the need to achieve his inflation target quickly when he reiterated his readiness to cut interest rates or expand asset buying.
+Neither did BOJ Governor Haruhiko Kuroda refer directly to a need to achieve his inflation target quickly when he reiterated his readiness to expand stimulus.

 "We are prepared to ease policy again, including lowering short-term rates, if we judge that the merits outweigh the costs," Kuroda told parliament on Wednesday.